 First aid and emergencies in Patagonia

-To make certain of your personal safety and comfort, bring a personal first aid kit to Patagonia, including any prescription medications, vitamins, or over the counter drugs you may require.
-If you’re on a Jeep Safari, your vehicles will be fully equipped with a basic first aid kit, satellite phone, and GPS locators to ensure first responders can reach you quickly in the case of an emergency.
+To make certain of your personal safety and comfort on our Patagonia tour packages, bring a personal first aid kit to Patagonia, including any prescription medications, vitamins, or over the counter drugs you may require.
+If you’re on a Quasar Overland Safari, your vehicles will be fully equipped with a basic first aid kit, satellite phone, and GPS locators to ensure first responders can reach you quickly in the case of an emergency.

 As you will be in the wild at “the end of the world,” we highly recommended travel insurance with medical evacuation included for safe measure.